zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. Once you receive the success message, close the swap panel.

-5. Visit both production and staging slot endpoints and observe the Title change to move to production.
+5. Visit both production and staging slot endpoints and observe how the Title change is moved to production.

     > Once you move your staging slot to production, your production slot is moved to staging as well.
 This means that your current staging slot does not have the latest changes you have pushed to the repo.
 You can trigger a manual CI/CD workflow execution to push the latest changes to staging.
     >